 How will it be assessed?

-BTEC Nationals Applied Science NQF Level 3 Diploma.
+BTEC Nationals Applied Science NQF Level 3 Extended Certificate.

 For more information:

-Please talk to you science teacher about the possibility of studying BTEC Applied Science in the sixth form, or you may choose to talk to one of the people listed below:
+If you are an internal applicant, please talk to your science teacher about the possibility of studying BTEC Applied Science in the sixth form.
+Or you may choose to talk to Mrs K Weston (Senior Lead Science)